Making online food customization and ordering, simple and intuitive for users.

-In order to get an idea of how we could improve Torchy's website, we analyzed the checkout process and redlined what they were doing well and what could be improved.
+In order to get an idea of how we could make "The Devil Made Me Do It" ordering process better than Torchy's website, we analyzed the Torchy's checkout process and redlined what they were doing well and what could be improved.

-Below are the main points that we felt were important to adjust for the check out process for "The Devil Made Me Do It" website.
+Below are the main points that we felt were important to adjust and apply to the check out process for "The Devil Made Me Do It" website.

 Proximity - Buttons are also too far from the area they are related to